Tongue Mountain Range Trails: Trail description

 The Tongue Mountain Range consists of six summits along the ridge, First Peak, French Point Peak, Fifth Peak, Five Mile Mountain (highest point in Town of Bolton), Huckleberry Mountain and Brown Mountain.
 The Five Mile Mountain trail takes in Five Mile Mountain, Huckleberry Mountain and Brown Mountain.
 There are lean-to’s for overnight camping at Fifth Peak and Brown Mountain.
 The path passes through wooded and open exposed rock areas.
 The elevation change on the trail is 1258 ft.
 Other trails run from Clay Meadow to take in the southern half of the range, First Peak, French Point Peak and Fifth Peak.

-Trail vistas take in the Adirondacks, Lake Champlain, and the Green Mountains of Vermont.
+Trail vistas take in the Adirondack Mountains, Lake Champlain, and the Green Mountains of Vermont.

 Camping and fires are allowed along the Tongue Range Trails within areas designated by the New York Department of Environmental Conservation.
-Specific regulations are enforced and leave no trace guidelines encouraged.
+Specific regulations are enforced and Leave No Trace guidelines encouraged.

 Camping and fires are prohibited above an elevation of 4000 ft.